dertder25t-png/FocusDeck/docs/FocusDeck_Jarvis_Execution_Roadmap.md

 ---

+## Status Snapshot

+- [x] Phase 0.1: Legacy SPA route work is ready—Vite base `/` plus `BuildSpa` hook exist and old `wwwroot/app` assets were removed (placeholder `.gitkeep` holds the root while release builds copy `dist`).
+- [x] Phase 0.2: `AutomationDbContext` owns the schema, migrations point to `InitialCanonicalSchema`, and there is no manual DDL in `Program.cs`.
+- [x] Phase 0.3: Desktop, Web dev proxy, and MAUI clients all target `http://localhost:5000` and `.NET 9` where applicable.
+- [ ] Phase 0.4: CI still needs to stitch WebApp output and server builds into a single artifact.
+- [ ] Phase 1: Foundations are ready—multi-tenant plumbing is wired (null tenant default, factory coverage, stubbed tenant membership for auth tests) so focus can shift to tenant-aware APIs/UI and the `/` SPA launch on Linux.

+## Verifications

+- [x] `npm run build` (WebApp) succeeds with the new QR/canvas types; Vite reports a large chunk warning but finishes.
+- [x] `dotnet build FocusDeck.sln -c Release` (passes with the known warnings in LectureIntegrationTests, RemoteControlIntegrationTests, and AssetIntegrationTests).

 ## Phase 0 — Stabilize & Unify (Sprint 1–2)

 **Goal:** One clean build that runs everywhere; no legacy UI; schema owned by EF; consistent ports.